 The above-mentioned woods have qualities that allow them to withstand outdoor conditions.
 Even after years, they still look new.
 Less wear and tear under the sun and water makes the furniture durable.

 The frequency of use should not shorten the life of the furniture.
 Although hardwood is difficult to work on, it is durable.
 Teak is a hardwood that lasts longer.
 Appropriate seasoning is what you have to master.
 The natural resistance that comes with hardwood allows it to last longer.
 The chances of warping, splitting, and swelling are low.
 However, some softwood like Cedar is also durable.

 Applying a preservative does not mean the type of wood used is not strong and durable.
 It helps your furniture to retain its original color.
 Sometimes it gives you the color of your choice.

 Choose the type of stain that matches your vision.
 Staining has to last for years so the process will not have to be repetitive.
 It gives a beautiful finish to the furniture.
 The best protection comes from the stain.

 Different woods suit certain climates.
 Woods like acacia and cedar are resistant to moisture.
 The chances of cracking due to harsh climatic conditions are low.
 Woods like cypress are ideal for warmer areas since they have aesthetic qualities that become attractive when exposed to sunlight.

-Before you choose your wood for outdoor furniture, take a look at your area.
-In that case, what you consider is humidity, rainstorms.
-These are water-based issues that ruin your furniture if it fails to endure the weather condition.
+Before choosing your wood for outdoor furniture, look at your area.
+In that case, what you consider is humidity, and rainstorms.
+These water-based issues ruin your furniture if it fails to endure the weather condition.
 There are areas with frequent rain storms and high humidity.